GSTT-CSC/XNAT/docs/SOP-Training.md

 <!-- BACKGROUND -->
 <a name="background"><h2>Background</h2></a>

 Before individuals are granted access to XNAT, they are required to undergo a mandatory training session, which is delivered by a member of the Clinical Scientific Computing (CSC) team who has XNAT administrator privileges.
-These sessions are usually scheduled as and when new user requests are submitted to the CSC team.
+These sessions are scheduled as and when new user requests are submitted to the CSC team.

 Similar to other GSTT mandatory training, existing XNAT users are also required to periodically retake this training to update their training compliance records (see the CSC Quality Management System (QMS) repository [here](https://github.com/GSTT-CSC/CSC-QMS) for more information).

 <!-- PREREQUISITES -->
 <a name="prerequisites"><h3>Prerequisites</h3></a>
-GSTT XNAT users are required to:
+GSTT XNAT users must:
 - Have a valid GSTT email address
 - Have their Information Governance (IG) training up-to-date
+- Have ordinary access to the data they will be working with (e.g. PACS access)
-- Access the platform whilst connected to the Trust VPN, i.e. either on a Trust computer on-site or via Citrix
+- Be able to access the platform whilst connected to the Trust VPN, i.e. either on a Trust computer on-site or via Citrix

 <!-- POST-TRAINING -->
 <a name="posttraining"><h3>Post-training</h3></a>
 Once GSTT XNAT users have undergone the initial training session, they will be provided with a short quiz to test their knowledge.
 The required pass rate is 80% and users are welcome to both re-submit their answers and reach out to an XNAT administrator for more information and/or further training.
-Once an XNAT user has acquired a passing mark, the submitted document forms a part of your training log and should be kept for future reference.
+Once an XNAT user has acquired a passing mark, the submitted document forms a part of their training log and should be kept for future reference.

 Additionally, an XNAT administrator will then:
 - Create their XNAT user account and temporary password
-- Provide their GSTT XNAT account username, password, and project scope, i.e. which projects they have access to, via email
+- Provide their GSTT XNAT account username, password, project scope, i.e. which projects they have access to, and a link to GitHub XNAT repository via email

 <!-- OVERVIEW -->
 <a name="overview"><h2>Overview</h2></a>
 The training session covers a high-level overview of XNAT, data that can be imported, processed, and exported, data governance, and recommended best practices.
-The training session is delivered virtually over Microsoft Teams, and usually takes around 30 to 60 minutes to complete a walkthrough of the following concepts.
+The training session is delivered virtually over Microsoft Teams, and usually takes around 30 minutes to complete a walkthrough of the following concepts.

 <!-- PII -->
 <a name="pii"><h3>Personally Identifiable Information (PII) and its importance</h3></a>
 Personally identifiable information (PII) is information personal to an individual and enables the identification (or re-identification) of that individual.
-In healthcare, patient data includes PII, such as their demographic information collected upon their initial registration with the Trust, administrative information collected when their appointments are scheduled, and clinical information collected throughout their treatment at the Trust.
+PII in healthcare includes directly identifiable information such as name and address of the patient, as well as indirectly identifiable information such as the time and place of an appointment, imaging session labels, names of referrers and so on.

-We recommend referring to NHS Digital's resources [here](https://digital.nhs.uk/services/national-data-opt-out/understanding-the-national-data-opt-out/confidential-patient-information) and [here](https://digital.nhs.uk/services/national-data-opt-out/operational-policy-guidance-document/appendix-6-confidential-patient-information-cpi-definition) for more information, but given the importance of PII and the potential negative impact when inappropriately used, XNAT users are required to bear this in mind and adhere to best practices, e.g. de-identification, data transfer/sharing, etc., throughout their use of the platform.
+We recommend referring to NHS Digital's resources [here](https://digital.nhs.uk/services/national-data-opt-out/understanding-the-national-data-opt-out/confidential-patient-information) and [here](https://digital.nhs.uk/services/national-data-opt-out/operational-policy-guidance-document/appendix-6-confidential-patient-information-cpi-definition) for more information, but given the importance of PII and the potential negative impact when inappropriately used, XNAT users are required to bear this in mind and adhere to best practices, e.g. de-identification, data transfer/sharing, etc., throughout their use of routinely acquired medical data.

 This is includes:
 - Using de-identification, anonymisation, and/or pseudo-anonymisation scripts in XNAT or as part of data processing post-import if required, e.g. as part of project approvals
-- Ensuring patients who have opted out of use of their data for secondary purposes, i.e. indirect care such as research or training artificial intelligence (AI) algorithms, are removed from related projects
+- Ensuring patients who have opted out of use of their data for secondary purposes, i.e. indirect care such as research or training artificial intelligence (AI) algorithms, are excluded from all projects
 - Storing and transferring data exported from XNAT on secure devices and via secure transfer protocols approved by the Trust

 <!-- DICOM -->